-LAN instructs the Open Watcom Linker to generate a LAN driver.
+- LAN instructs the Open Watcom Linker to generate a LAN driver.
 A LAN driver is a device driver for Local Area Network hardware.
-A file extension of "lan" is used for the name of the executable file.
-DSK instructs the Open Watcom Linker to generate a disk driver.
+A file extension of "lan" is used for the name of the executable file. - DSK instructs the Open Watcom Linker to generate a disk driver.
 A file extension of "dsk" is used for the name of the executable file.

-NAM instructs the Open Watcom Linker to generate a file system name-space support module.
-A file extension of "nam" is used for the name of the executable file.
+NAM Deen Watcom Linker to generate a file system name-space e.
+A file extension of "nam" is used for the name of the e.
 MSL instructs the Open Watcom Linker to generate a Mirrored Server Link module.
-The default file extension is "msl" CDM instructs the Open Watcom Linker to generate a Custom Device module.
-The default file extension is "cdm" HAM instructs the Open Watcom Linker to generate a Host Adapter module.
-The default file extension is "ham"

-NLM application.
-Open Watcom Linker to generate a utility or server This is the default.
-A file extension of "nlm" is used of the executable file. 'number' NLM using ' Open Watcom Linker to generate a specific type of number'.
-This is a 32 bit value that corresponds to ated NLM types.
-These are the e current defined values: 0 Specifies a standard NLM (default extension .NLM) 1 Specifies a disk driver module (default extension .DSK) 2 Specifies a namespace driver module (default extension .NAM) 3 Specifies a LAN driver module (default extension .LAN) 4 Specifies a utility NLM (default extension .NLM) 5 Specifies a Mirrored Server Link module (default .MSL) 6 Specifies an Operating System module (default .NLM) 7 Specifies a Page High OS module (default .NLM) 8 Specifies a Host Adapter module (default .HAM) 9 Specifies a Custom Device module (default .CDM) 10 Reserved for Novell usage 11 Reserved for Novell usage 12 Specifies a Ghost module (default .NLM) 13 Specifies an SMP driver module (default .NLM)
+The default file extension is "msl" CDM pen Watcom Linker to generate a Custom Device module. e extension is "cdm" HAM pen Watcom Linker to generate a Host Adapter module.
+The tension is "ham" NLM instructs the Open Watcom Linker to generate a utility or server application.
+This is the default.
+A file extension of "nlm" is used for the name of the executable file. 'number' instructs the Open Watcom Linker to generate a specific type of NLM using 'number'.
+This is a 32 bit value that corresponds to Novell allocated NLM types.
+These are the current defined values: 0 Specifies a standard NLM (default extension .NLM) 1 Specifies a disk driver module (default extension .DSK) 2 Specifies a namespace driver module (default extension .NAM) 3 Specifies a LAN driver module (default extension .LAN) 4 Specifies a utility NLM (default extension .NLM) 5 Specifies a Mirrored Server Link module (default .MSL) 6 Specifies an Operating System module (default .NLM) 7 Specifies a Page High OS module (default .NLM) 8 Specifies a Host Adapter module (default .HAM) 9 Specifies a Custom Device module (default .CDM) 10 Reserved for Novell usage 11 Reserved for Novell usage 12 Specifies a Ghost module (default .NLM) 13 Specifies an SMP driver module (default .NLM) 14 Specifies a NIOS module (default .NLM)